ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-den dream# of yore were bright,
+en dream# of yore were bright,
 ,1 Like them (be present -hail dvlight-
 Like them decay.
 | Our live# like liast&#x27;ning stream* must be,